rajatmshukla/widdle_reader/README.md

 - **Audiobook**: Represents an audiobook with metadata and chapters
 - **Chapter**: Represents a chapter within an audiobook with playback info
+- **Bookmark**: Stores user-created bookmarks for specific points in audiobooks

 #### Services